AminAkbariCodes/TrafficFlowAnalysis/README.md

 ## Instructions

-To run the notebook, you need to have four data files named `data1.zip`, `data2.zip`, `data3.zip`, and `data4.zip` in the same directory as the notebook.
+To run the notebook, you need to have four data files named data1.zip, data2.zip, data3.zip, and data4.zip in the same directory as the notebook.
 Alternatively, you can download the datasets from the following link: [https://www.dropbox.com/s/8t8iyt80pugw7cx/problem2.4-datasets.zip?dl=0](https://www.dropbox.com/s/8t8iyt80pugw7cx/problem2.4-datasets.zip?dl=0)

 When running the notebook, you'll be prompted to choose one of the datasets to consider for the analysis.
 Enter your choice as a number between 1 and 4.

 The notebook then reads the chosen dataset, performs calculations and outputs visualizations such as Flow-Density and Speed-Density plots.
-At the end, it also generates an Excel file named `Final_Results.xlsx` containing cumulative results.
+At the end, it also generates an Excel file named Final_Results.xlsx containing cumulative results.

 ## Code Structure